gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

+---
+title: SSH login approval via Pager Duty
+description: How to configure SSH login approval using PagerDuty and Teleport
+---

+# SSH Login Approval using PagerDuty

-# Teleport Pagerduty Plugin Setup
+## Teleport Pagerduty Plugin Setup

 This guide will talk through how to setup Teleport with Pagerduty.
 Teleport to Pagerduty integration  allows you to treat Teleport access and permission requests as Pagerduty incidents — notifying the appropriate team, and approve or deny the requests via Pagerduty special action.

 !!! warning
     The Approval Workflow only works with Teleport Enterprise as it requires several roles.